Berkeley is tobacco-free

 UC is a tobacco-free University effective January 1, 2014.
 University Health Services provides smoking cessation services for members of our campus community ready to quit or who need help managing smoking urges while on UC property.
 The single best thing you can do for your health is to stop or quit smoking and it can often take multiple attempts to be free from tobacco.
 We are here to help you get started today!

-Other UHS Resources for Faculty and Staff
+Campus Resources for Faculty and Staff

-|Prepare to stop smoking:||
+|Prepare to Stop Smoking:||

 |Stress Management and Relaxation Skills||CARE Services for help with stress management and classes to learn relaxation skills.|